RafaelCenzano/MARVIN_2.0/README.md

 5. [Commands](#commands)

 ## Description
 Marvin2.0 is a python program that can open websites and do simple webscrape tasks.
-Full command list at the bottom of the README.
+Full command list coming soon.

 Speech Recognition is currently not working because the library is outdated.